korziee/ts-protobuf-decoder/README.md

+# TS Protobuf Decoder

+This is a WIP and currently only decodes LEN and VARINT wire types.
+It does not yet support full protobuf decoding (i.e. given a protofile + a binary, spits out useful and accurate data), only field number, wire type and wire type value decoding.
+I've been referring to this as "partial protobuf decoding".

 # TODO

 - [x] create a generic parseVarint func
 - [x] test each func individually.
 - [x] test and write the decoder
+- [ ] handle empty binaries
 - [ ] support large strings
 - [ ] support i32
 - [ ] support i64
 - [ ] support repeated
 - [ ] support nested messages
+- [ ] fully decode VARINTs
+- [ ] fully decode LENs
+- [ ] turn into CLI tool

 # Learnings